 If you decide to pursue a registrar program, the PsyBA requires one of an MPsych, PhD, or DPsych (PsyD) qualifications before eligibility for an area of practice endorsement.
 Obtaining these advanced degrees will require two to six years, while the registrar program will take an additional one to two years.

 You may choose to exit this sequence at any of the listed stages.
+Psychologists perform different roles, and some don’t require all the advanced training.
 For instance, should you desire it, you can immediately enter a career as an undergraduate psychology degree holder.
 Likewise, you can begin a psychology career after the fourth-year accredited course in positions such as research assistant or case worker in health and community services.

 Ultimately, candidates looking to start a career in psychology in Australia can exploit anyone of several flexible pathways.
 It all depends on your unique career aspirations and professional objectives.